tanyaweaver/python-dev-accelerator/_sources/lectures/day09/jenkins.txt

     Services* menu item and click that.

     Check first to see if *Travis CI* is already listed in the *Services* pane on that page.
-If so, you can skip to :ref:`Configuring Travis` below.
+If so, you can skip to :ref:`Configuring Travis <configuring_travis>` below.

     If not, you want to configure a third-party service, so click on the *Add services* button and find the **Travis** service in the long, alphabetical